-In the 1960s and mid-70s under the Wallum Development Scheme and the Dairy Pasture Subsidy Scheme, tropical legume-based pastures were extensively planted for beef and dairy production.
+In the 1960s and mid-70s tropical legume-based pastures were extensively planted for dairy and beef production.
 Setaria and desmodium were two of the most commonly sown species.

-Grazing land types have common soil, topography and vegetation characteristics which describe a particular suite of land systems, and which reflect the potential pasture productivity and possible land limitations of that unit.
+Grazing land types have common soil, topography and vegetation characteristics, which describe a particular suite of land systems.
+These characteristics reflect the potential pasture productivity and possible land limitations of that unit.
 Pasture grasses and legumes suited to the five most common land types in the coastal Gympie region are listed below.

 Most pasture seed mixes consist of one or two grass species with two to four legume species.
 When planning a pasture development program, starter and maintenance fertiliser applications to optimise productivity need to be budgeted in.
 Obtain expert advice before commencing pasture development.